Introducing the ideal waterfront septic systems for lake property – NORWECO Singulair.

-Waterfront property is abundant throughout New Hampshire, Maine and Massachusetts.
-New Hampshire alone boasts 959 lakes in its Official List of Public Waters, according to the NH Tour Guide.
-Some of the most well-known include Lake Winnipesaukee, Lake Winnisquam, Newfound Lake, Ossipee Lake, Sunapee Lake, Squam Lake, and Wentworth Lake – but hundreds of other tidal and non-tidal water bodies exist, from rivers and streams to ponds and lakes.
-For properties along these waterfronts, AJ Foss offers the ideal solution – the NORWECO Singulair® wastewater treatment system.
+Waterfront homes and property are abundant throughout New Hampshire, Maine and Massachusetts.
+The New Hampshire area alone boasts 959 lakes in its Official List of Public Waters, according to the NH Tour Guide.
+Some of the area’s most well-known shores include Lake Winnipesaukee, Lake Winnisquam, Newfound Lake, Ossipee Lake, Sunapee Lake, Squam Lake, and Wentworth Lake – but hundreds of other tidal and non-tidal water bodies exist, from rivers and streams to ponds and lakes.
+For customers with property along these waterfronts, AJ Foss offers the ideal solution – the NORWECO Singulair® wastewater treatment system.

 You may also be interested in:

 - Septic System Cost: An Installation and Replacement Guide for New Hampshire

 - The Septic System Alternative for Small Lots

 Information in The Consolidated List of Water Bodies, prepared by the New Hampshire Department of Environmental Services (DES), lists all water bodies protected under the Shoreland Water Quality Protection Act (SWQPA).
 These include: Fourth order and greater streams and rivers; Rivers or river segments designated under the Rivers Management and Protection Program; Lakes and ponds greater than 10 acres in size; and Tidal waters subject to the ebb and flow of the tide.
 The DES offers key items of information in its publication, FAQs about the Shoreland Water Quality Protection Act.

 How the Shoreland Protection Act Impacts Waterfront Septic System Requirements